Louis XVII: Reevaluations by modern historians

 Louis XVII dans la Tour du Temple by Gustave Wappers.

-A haunting 19th-century depiction of the young Dauphin in rags and isolation.
+A19th-century depiction of the young Dauphin in rags and isolation.

-The death of Louis XVII, officially attributed to scrofulous tuberculosis on 8 June 1795, remains one of the most tragic and contested events of the French Revolution.
+The death of Louis XVII, officially attributed to scrofulous tuberculosis on 8 June 1795, remains one of the most contested events of the French Revolution.
 While the official records present a sanitized version of his demise, numerous contemporaneous accounts and modern investigations suggest that the boy endured prolonged psychological and physical torment tantamount to martyrdom.

 Following the execution of his father Louis XVI in January 1793 and his mother Marie Antoinette in October of the same year, the young prince was declared by royalists as Louis XVII.

 In July 1793, he was forcibly separated from his family and placed in the care of Antoine Simon, a cobbler appointed by the Committee of Public Safety.
 There, Louis-Charles was subjected to forced intoxication, coercion, and alleged physical abuse designed to extract false testimony against his mother.

 After Simon’s departure in January 1794, the child was left in complete isolation in a sealed cell of the Temple Tower, often in darkness, with no education, no hygiene, and only the most basic sustenance.

 Multiple witnesses, including guards who later testified, reported that the child was left for months without clean clothes or any meaningful human contact.
 Vermin infested his cell, and his own excrement accumulated in corners of the room.
 He was no longer able to walk due to joint contractures and festering sores, and he reportedly spoke rarely, having suffered severe psychological deterioration.
-Eyewitnesses described him as ghostlike, covered in scabs, ulcers, and filth, with one guard calling him “a corpse who breathed.”
+Eyewitnesses described him as ghostlike, covered in scabs, ulcers, and filth, with one guard calling him "a corpse who breathed."